-If the combined entire net income base shown on line 21 is a loss, enter "0" on lines 37 and 38.

-If the combined entire net income base shown on line 21 is a gain, use the table below to determine your tax rates.

-- Multiply line 21 by the line 37 tax rate and enter on line 37. - Multiply line 21 by the line 38 tax rate and enter on line 38.

-To determine your tax rates you must first determine whether you qualify as a small business taxpayer under section 210.1(f) of the New York State Tax Law.
+If the combined entire net income base shown on line 21 is a loss, enter "0" on line 37.
+If the combined entire net income base on line 21 is a gain, determine your tax rate for line 37.
+To determine your tax rates, you must determine whether you are a regular taxpayer or if you qualify as a small business taxpayer under section 210.1(f) of the Tax Law.